dunn-cwu/CS471_proj5/readme.md

 Project Description
 ---------------------------------

-This project tests 18 different dimension scalable mathematical functions with a random population data set.
-The goal is to find a population that produces a fitness close to the optimal value using various search algorithms.
-The search algorithms used are particle swarm, firefly algorithm, and harmony search.
+This project tests the NEH algorithm on three different flow shop problems: Flows shop scheduling, flow shop with blocking, and flow shop with no wait.
+Each of the three problems is tested over 120 different data sets, with all results recorded to various .csv files.

 ---------------------------------
 Project Requirements